cse-labs/k8s-quickstart/02-Dev-Cluster-Setup/app/README.md

 # check the version remotely

-# if you are running kubectl on the bare metal VM, use SSH to forward your port
+# if you are running kubectl on the Azure VM, use SSH to forward your port
 echo $ngsa # Note the NGSA IP and PORT.

 ```